 Repair, restore, or rebind: it’s not one-size-fits-all.
 Each book is an individual, and should be evaluated individually.
 Let me give you some examples.
 They may not be from the real world.

-A. Favorite workhorse cookbook: This is a book that receives a lot of use in a dangerous environment, at least from a book’s point of view.
+This is a book that receives a lot of use in a dangerous environment, at least from the book’s point of view.
 Oil, food stains, spills, knives, hot pans, being dropped by a cook trying to turn the page with one clean hand . . . cookbooks have to take the heat because they can’t stay out of the kitchen.
 Consider having the book rebound in a sturdy stain-resistant cover, possibly reinforcing the construction to stand up to rough handling.

-B: Favorite family cookbook: Ah, the dilemma.
-On one hand, you want to preserve the old marks from that time Grand-dad sat the iron down on the cover while fixing dinner for your Grandma, who was busy giving birth to your mom.
-On the other hand, you’d still like to cook that same recipe for her birthday, so you want the book to be strong enough for you to use.
-Let’s consider doing more of a repair or restoration, to make the book safe to handle while preserving its important sentimental look.
+Ah, a dilemma.
+On one hand, you want to preserve the old marks from that time Grand-dad sat the iron down on the cover while also fixing dinner for your Grandma, who was busy giving birth to your mom.
+On the other hand, you’d still like to use the cookbook to fix that same recipe for mom’s birthday, so you want the book to be strong enough for you to use.
+Consider doing more of a restoration, to make the book safe to handle while preserving its important sentimental look.

 When does a book need treatment?